 2. Fix DNS resolution.

 Tencent Cloud provides reliable private network DNS servers in different regions.
-You are not advised to overwrite the default DNS configurations.
+We recommend you not overwrite the default DNS configurations.
 If you need to modify them, fix the resolution for the 4 domains above as follows:

 169.254.0.4 receiver.barad.tencentyun.com